YKhanna2003/Scalable_Backend_for_Satellite_Imagery/README.md

 ## License

 This script is released under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments